Azure/azure-rest-api-specs/specification/managednetworkfabric/resource-manager/readme.md

 ### Basic Information

-These are the global settings for the openstack.
+These are the global settings for the Managed Network Fabric.

 ```yaml
 openapi-type: arm